Member - Volunteers needed on Independent Monitoring Boards (IMB) at HMP Huntercombe.Announced

 We are currently looking for new volunteers to join IMB Huntercombe helping to ensure that proper standards of care and decency are maintained.

 HMP Huntercombe is a Cat.
-C adult prison for male Foreign Nationals.
-It is located in the Oxfordshire village of Nuffield between Henley-on-Thames and Wallingford.
-Public Transport is very limited; therefore, it is desirable that applicants have their own transport.
-Parking at the establishment is not a problem.
+C adult prison for male Foreign Nationals, located in the Oxfordshire village of Nuffield between Henley-on-Thames and Wallingford.
+Limited access through public transport is available via an hourly bus service from Oxford and Reading or, if using own transport, parking facilities are available.
 Inside every prison, there is an IMB – a group of ordinary members of the public doing an extraordinary job.
 IMB members are independent, unpaid and complete an average of 2-3 visits per month depending on the needs of the Board and the individual.
 Members are the eyes and ears of Ministers and monitor the day-to-day life in their local prison to ensure that proper standards of care and decency are maintained.
 Your background can be as a student, a person of working age or retired.
 We welcome applications from people over 18 and are particularly keen to hear from those of working age and individuals from black and minority ethnic communities, since these groups are under-represented on existing Boards.
 The role is about fairness and decency and is always rewarding, educational and challenging.
 Please click on www.imb.org.uk to find out how being an IMB member can benefit you.
 Visit https://www.youtube.com/watch?v=YuQ4WxirPlg and view the short film ‘Joining the Independent Monitoring Board’ and hear current IMB members talking about their role.

 How to Apply